scijava/scyjava/README.md

         jimport a java.awt or javax.swing class.
 This can lead to deadlocks on macOS if you are not running in headless mode and did not invoke those actions via the jpype.setupGuiEnvironment wrapper function;
-        see the Troubleshooting section below for details.
+        see the Troubleshooting section of the scyjava README for details.

     is_jvm_headless()
         Return true iff Java is running in headless mode.

-        :raises RuntimeException: If the JVM has not started yet.
+        :raises RuntimeError: If the JVM has not started yet.

     is_version_at_least(actual_version, minimum_version)
         Return a boolean on a version comparison.